 Other permitted activities: Analysts may be consulted by investment banking and sales and trading personnel on matters such as market and industry trends, conditions and developments and the structuring, pricing and expected market reception of securities offerings or other market operations.

-Before investment banking receives a mandate for a transaction, equity research analysts may also carry out preliminary due diligence and vetting of issuers who may be prospective subjects of research or prospective investment banking clients, or both, and may meet issuers at that time for this purpose (or otherwise upon the issuer's request) provided investment bankers are not present.
+Before investment banking receives a mandate for a transaction, equity research analysts may also carry out preliminary due diligence and vetting of issuers who may be prospective subjects of research or prospective investment banking clients, or both, and, subject to restrictions in certain jurisdictions,4 may meet issuers at that time for this purpose (or otherwise upon the issuer's request) provided investment bankers are not present.